Hungary blocks EU appeal for Israel not to strike Rafah

 "The EU shouldn't be issuing a joint statement urging Israel not to further attack a densely populated enclave of refugees, in a territory that Israel illegally occupies — the EU should be warning Israel of severe consequences to EU-Israeli links if it does," he said.

-Hungary and the Czech Republic had a long history of vetoing EU criticism of Israel before the Gaza war.
+Hungary as well as the Czech republic had a long history of vetoing EU criticism of Israel before the Gaza war.

 They have also both been vetoing proposed EU sanctions on 12 violent Israeli settlers in the Israeli-occupied West Bank, whom Borrell said were "doing what we can call 'terrorist actions' against Palestinian people".